SarinHem/slack-command-api/README.md

 - Docker installed
 - Git installed
+- GNU Make
+- (Optional) ngrok — for local testing with Slack
 - A GitHub personal access token with repo permissions
 - `.env` file configured with your credentials and settings